bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/43-Mark.md

 ^32^ They came to a place which was named Gethsemane.
 He said to his disciples, “Sit here while I pray.” ^33^ He took with him Peter, James, and John, and began to be greatly troubled and distressed. ^34^ He said to them, “My soul is exceedingly sorrowful, even to death.
 Stay here and watch.”

-^35^ He went forward a little, and fell on the ground, and prayed that if it were possible, the hour might pass away from him. ^36^ He said, “Abba,^*^ Father, all things are possible to you.
+^35^ He went forward a little, and fell on the ground, and prayed that if it were possible, the hour might pass away from him. ^36^ He said, “Abba,^^ Father, all things are possible to you.
 Please remove this cup from me.
 However, not what I desire, but what you desire.”
 ^[14:36 Abba is a Greek spelling for the Aramaic word for “Father” or “Daddy” used in a familiar, respectful, and loving way. ]

 ^37^ He came and found them sleeping, and said to Peter, “Simon, are you sleeping?
 Couldn’t you watch one hour? ^38^ Watch and pray, that you may not enter into temptation.
 The spirit indeed is willing, but the flesh is weak.”